(levodopa and benserazide)

 How to take it

-MADOPAR capsules or tablets should be swallowed whole with a glass of water or non-alcoholic drink.
+Madopar capsules or tablets should be swallowed whole with a glass of water or non-alcoholic

-MADOPAR HBS capsules should be swallowed whole and not chewed, opened or dissolved in liquid.
+Madopar HBS capsules should be swallowed whole and not chewed, opened or dissolved

 Do not chew capsules or tablets.